Slovene minority in Italy: Canale Valley Slovenes

 Around 3,000 Slovenes live in the Canale Valley in the north-easternmost part of the Province of Udine.
 The valley is currently divided among three municipalities: Tarvisio (Trbiž), Malborghetto Valbruna (Naborjet - Ovčja vas), and Pontebba (Tablja).
 Most of the local Slovenes live in the first two, representing around half of the population in Malborghetto Valbruna and a lower percentage in Tarvisio.

 Until 1918, the Canale Valley (Kanalska dolina) was part of the Austro-Hungarian Empire.
 Since the Middle Ages, it was a part of the Duchy of Carinthia.
 The local Slovene speakers shared the same history, traditions and linguistic features with other Carinthian Slovenes.
 According to the last Austrian census of 1910, the valley had around 9,000 inhabitants, among whom around a third were Slovene speakers, with the remainder German speakers.
 In 1918, after the end of World War I, the valley was occupied by the Italian Army, and in 1919 it was officially annexed to Italy.
 In the 1920s and 1930s, many Italians were settled in this area, which bordered both Austria and Yugoslavia.
 In 1939, the South Tyrol Option Agreement between Italy and Nazi Germany was also applied to ethnic Germans in the area; as a consequence, most of the German-speaking population was resettled to neighboring Carinthia.
 New settlers from other parts of Italy gradually took their place, which significantly altered the ethnic composition of the valley.

 Nowadays, Slovene is still spoken in several villages in the valley, especially Valbruna (Ovčja vas), Camporosso in Valcanale (Žabnice), Ugovizza (Ukve), and San Leopoldo (Lipalja vas).
 There has been a revival of Slovene language in these villages after 1990, with a focus on the younger generations.

 Resia Valley

-The inhabitants of the Resia Valley in north-western Friuli speak a specific dialect of Slovene, known as Resian.
+The inhabitants of the Resia Valley (Rezija) in north-western Friuli speak a specific dialect of Slovene, known as Resian.
 Due to its specific phonetic features and archaic grammar, Resian is not mutually intelligible with standard Slovene and with most other Slovene dialects.
 Historically and culturally (as well as linguistically), Resia could be considered a part of Venetian Slovenia.
 According to Italian and regional legislation, Resians are considered as part of the Slovene minority in Italy; however, there are strong local movements that oppose identification with Slovenes and Slovene language, and defend a separate Resian identity.